Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

-This guide will remove all the guesswork because it covers everything you need from the first step all the way to post-incorporation, including documents, costs, timelines, and even tax exemptions.
+This is why I put together this step-by-step guide to give you a clear, practical roadmap.
+It covers everything you need from the first step all the way to post-incorporation, including documents, costs, timelines, and even tax exemptions.

 Content

 Depending on the industry and the nature of your business, a business licence may be required.
-You can apply for the licence after your company has been successfully incorporated with the Company Registry.
+You can apply for the licence after your company has been successfully incorporated with the Company Registry, but it is advisable to explore which business licences you may need before incorporating your company, as some licences have specific requirements that may influence how you plan for the incorporation process.
+For instance, if you operate a travel agency, the company’s paid-up share capital must be at least HKD 500,000.

 Common industries that require business licences in Hong Kong include: